 Step 4-Digging The Hole

 Dig a hole up to twice as wide as the container or root ball, but no deeper than the existing root ball.
 The soil at grade level should be just about even with the soil level of the root ball, but never higher.
-This may cause water to lay in the hole and create root rot if you have poorly draining soil, and WILL VOID THE WARRANTY.
 In some cases where you are planting in very poorly draining soil, 2-4″ of the rootball should be above grade level, and mulched to the crown of the plant, in order to alleviate the plant from drowning.
 In the case of a tree in this situation, as much as 1/3 of the root ball can be left above ground and covered with soil and then mulch.

 If the shrub or tree is balled & burlapped, or has a wire cage, keep it intact when putting in the hole.
 Removing these materials isn’t necessary, as the burlap will decompose and the roots will be able to penetrate it.
 Our experience has taught us that untying the burlap, and tucking it down under the sides of the root ball will provide even more successful results if possible.